 In the subject line of the email, include the topic of why you're writing, the title of your course, and the section number.
 This will allow your professor to know exactly why you're writing.

 Example subject line: “Grade Concerns, Stats 1000, Section A”

 How to Write About Your Concerns

 Describe in brief terms what your concern is.
 Be specific.
 For instance, you might write, "I do not understand why I received a D on the paper that I wrote, entitled, 'Music in the Classroom.'"
-Make sure you're polite and respectful in your concern.
+Make sure you're polite and respectful in your concern, using proper email etiquette.